SamyAbisaleh/Interactive-Lab-Hub/Lab 2/Alt Lab 2 Read Me.md

 Develop a bill of materials for your Arduino +.

-This is a spreadsheet/table to help you keep tabs on what parts you need to order to populate your board.
-[Here is an example of a BOM](http://solderpad.com/solderpad/arduino-uno/) for an Arduino Uno, from Solderpad.com.

 **Bill of Materials**
 Use the table below, or just include a link to a spreadsheet or pdf.
 | Part name | Part ID | Part description | # of units | link to data sheet | link to source | Notes |